gevaertlab/RNA-GAN/README.md

 A quiz is available to get a score on how well fake and real images are detected.

+## Checkpoints

+Checkpoints for the models can be downloaded [here](https://drive.google.com/drive/folders/1jvWPAaUyFuQYVK88E-hN9ccevljyzBk-?usp=sharing).
 ## Example usage

 ### betaVAE